Mathef/docs-4-ai/crawl4ai_docs.md

 ### Easy to customize

 Get your project documentation looking just the way you want it by customizing your theme and/or installing some plugins.
-Modify Markdown\'s behavior with Markdown extensions.
+Modify Markdown's behavior with Markdown extensions.
 Many configuration options are available.

 ### Preview your site as you work

-The built-in dev-server allows you to preview your documentation as you\'re writing it.
+The built-in dev-server allows you to preview your documentation as you're writing it.
 It will even auto-reload and refresh your browser whenever you save your changes.